-The Maryland Coat of Arms which made it first appearance on the badge on 20 Aug 1886 - below is more information on that coat of arms
+The Maryland Coat of Arms first made it's appearance on the Baltimore Police badge on 20 Aug 1886 - below is more information on that coat of arms

 The reverse (at right) consists of an escutcheon, or shield, bearing the Calvert and Crossland arms quartered.
-Above is an earl's coronet and a full-faced helmet.
+Above are an earl's coronet and a full-faced helmet.
 The escutcheon is supported on one side by a farmer and the other a fisherman.
 It symbolizes Lord Baltimore's two estates: Maryland, and Avalon in Newfoundland.
-The Calvert motto on the scroll is "Fatti maschii parole femine," which is usually translated " manly deeds, womanly words."
+The Calvert motto on the scroll is "Fatti Maschii Parole Femine," which is usually translated " Manly Deeds, Womanly Words."
 The Latin legend on the border (the last verse of Psalms 5 from the Vulgate) is translated "with favor wilt thou compass us as with a shield."
 The date, 1632, refers to the year the Maryland charter was granted by Charles I, King of England, to Cecilius Calvert, second Lord Baltimore.
 The obverse (left) of the Seal shows Lord Baltimore as a knight in full armor mounted on a charger.
 The inscription translated is "Cecilius, Absolute Lord of Maryland and Avalon, Baron of Baltimore."

 Photos courtesy of Retired Major Robert DiStefano Photos Courtesy of Ret.
 Det.
 Leo Smith

 City police will adopt a new badge this Sunday, replacing the old one (right) that they have worn for 86 years.
 The new Badge is a multi-color adaptation of the reverse of the Great Seal of Maryland with the official emblem of the department in the center.

 ~Sword of Honor~”